openSUSE/openSUSE-release-process/RC.md

     osc ci
     osc sr

+#### communicate translation deadline
+Responsible: AdaLovelace

+last translation packages should be submitted Monday of the GM week.
+So the deadline should be Sunday.

 #### make sure nvidia packages are ready for GA

 NVidia drivers are nowadays usually ready way before GA.
 Ping the driver maintainer to make sure that is the case actually.